nyaruka/gojunebug/README.md

   }
 }
 ```
-You will receive a response containing the connection created, and it's UUID:
+You will receive a response containing the connection created, and its UUID:
 ```json
 {
   "uuid": "3958bba4-8eae-43b8-b30c-534db207b279",